-First Class - is Jan 9, 2014 and is mainly organizational.
-Be prepared to sign up for your presentation topic in this session.
+First Class - is Jan 8, 2018 and is mainly organizational.
+BUT be prepared to sign up for your presentation topic in this session.

 |Jamie Baxter||SSC email@example.com|